Here comes the Vasudev screamed the children of the relic 110-year old building in south Mumbai.

 I am a messenger of God.
 In olden time, I used to be the messenger but now there is WhatsApp.
 My time is slowly fading away as people don’t have time and have cultivated material Gods.

 It’s such a painful fact!

-In this age of internet, the world has become small; it has brought people form one corner of the globe to our home but separated us from our physical neighbors.
+In this age of the internet, the world has become small; it has brought people from one corner of the globe to our home but separated us from our physical neighbors.
 Vasudev is nothing less than what WhatsApp is today; just in an ancient format.